If you think someone is committing benefit fraud you can report it online to the Department for Work and Pensions (DWP)

 The Fraud Investigation Service will only take action if they find the person has been committing benefit fraud.
 Action can include removing a person’s benefits and taking them to court.

-Find out more about benefit fraud on the Targeting benefit thieves website.
+Find out more about benefit fraud.